NZ Muse

 This post is part of Women’s Money Week 2013.

 To kick off Women’s Money Week 2013, we’re talking about increasing income.
 I’ve had multiple gigs going on for most of my working life, and done a lot of odd jobs from waitressing at events to tutoring, mystery shopping and taking part in all kinds of market research.
-Here’s a sample of the highlights…
+If you’re interested in making extra money through side jobs, you’ll like this post!
+Here’s a sample of the highlights of my side hustle career…

 The weirdest way I’ve made extra money